The Importance of a Staging Environment in Development

 Supporting Your Staging Environment with Infrastructure as Code (IaC)

-One of the downsides to using multiple environments like development, staging, and production is the potential for configuration drift.
+One of the downsides to using multiple environments like development, staging, and the staging environment in addition to production is the potential for configuration drift.
 Configuration drift occurs when environments fall out of sync with one another.
 For example, a production environment might wind up with different configurations over time than staging or development.
 This discrepancy can lead to potential security and governance issues.

 With this purpose in mind, it’s a good idea to deploy an infrastructure as code (IaC) tool to safeguard against configuration drift.
 In case you’re unfamiliar, IaC is a technique for defining the systems your code needs to operate.
 For example, Chef and Ansible are two popular IaC tools that you can use to define your infrastructure.